awsxdr/jamster/README.md

 In order to test the language selection system, a rough Spanish translation has been added.
 This translation was done by a non-native speaker with the help of automated tools; as such, and despite best efforts, the translation is unlikely to be fully accurate.

-If you have any suggestions for translations or would like to help translate the app, head over to the [translations discussion](https://github.com/awsxdr/amethyst/discussions/categories/translations).
+If you have any suggestions for translations or would like to help translate the app, head over to the [translations discussion](https://github.com/awsxdr/jamster/discussions/categories/translations).

 ## Getting started

-Amethyst currently works on Windows and Linux with x64 and ARM64 processors.
+Jamster currently works on Windows and Linux with x64 and ARM64 processors.
 It has been tested on Windows 11 and Debian-based Linux on ARM64.
 Additional OSs may work and any feedback would be much appreciated regarding this.

-Amethyst has no dependencies so head over to the Releases section and grab the release ZIP.
+Jamster has no dependencies so head over to the Releases section and grab the release ZIP.
 Unzip this file and then run `start.cmd` either by double-clicking on it or from the console (this should work on any OS).
 You should then be able to view the scoreboard by opening a browser and going to `http://localhost:8000`.

 For command line options, run `start.cmd --help` from the console.

 ## Differences with CRG

 Carolina/CRG is the most commonly used scoreboard for roller derby.
-Amethyst was designed to be familiar to users of CRG but does have a few important differences.
+Jamster was designed to be familiar to users of CRG but does have a few important differences.

 ### Finalizing periods

 CRG has the concept of finalizing a game which marks the score as final once the game is complete.
-Amethyst takes this a step further and requires that each individual period is finalized.
+Jamster takes this a step further and requires that each individual period is finalized.
 This is to allow greater control of whether the next jam is run in the previous period or the next when the intermission clock is running.

 ### Initial trip completed vs No initial

-The Amethyst UI takes the approach of all toggles having positive labeled.
+The Jamster UI takes the approach of all toggles having positive labeled.
 This is a common approach to avoid double-negatives when a control is toggled off to turn something on.

 The primary area where this makes a difference is when marking the completion of an initial trip.
-In CRG the standard is to uncheck the "No initial" button; however, in Amethyst the equivalent is checking the "Initial trip complete" button.
+In CRG the standard is to uncheck the "No initial" button; however, in Jamster the equivalent is checking the "Initial trip complete" button.

 ### No need to end timeouts